-Would you believe that there’s an animal that can not only sniff out bombs and landmines, but they can detect tuberculosis too?
+Would you believe that there’s an animal that can sniff out bombs and landmines, and detect tuberculosis too?
 They even help researchers cure disease, advance science, and make medical breakthroughs.
-And if that weren’t enough, they also make cute and cuddly pets!
+As if that weren’t enough, they also make cute and cuddly pets!

-Rats have a bad reputation, and they can be unwelcome pests, but they are also pretty neat little creatures.
+Rats have a bad reputation.
+They can be unwelcome pests, but they are also pretty neat little creatures.
 There are so many different types of rats, from kangaroo rats to pack rats.
-Today, we're going to introduce you to what most people recognize as the city rat -- but truth be told, in rat circles, they’re known by a much fancier name -- the Norway Rat -- and while they’ve certainly got their talents, we know that most of you don’t want them in your homes.
+Today, we’re going to introduce you to what most people recognize as the city rat — but truth be told, in rat circles, they’re known by a much fancier name — the Norway Rat — and while they’ve certainly got their talents, we know that most of you don’t want them in your homes.
 So keep reading and we’ll tell you how to keep them exactly where they belong.

 A rat by any other name is still a pest!

 The Norway rat (rattus norvegicus) goes by many names including street rat, brown rat, sewer rat, wharf rat, and barn rat just to name a few.
 No matter what you call it, you probably don’t want to find any one of these in your home.
 Knowing how to identify this rodent will make it easier to keep him out.

 Norway rats are most active at night.
 They nest in burrows at ground level or underground and usually never wander farther than 300 feet from their burrow.
 Some Norway rats can be as long as 10 inches long with a tail almost EQUAL in length!
 And they usually weigh about a 1/2 a pound (8 ounces).
 They have small little eyes and small soft ears.
 The back of a Norway rat is usually brown or dark grey with lighter coloring on their tummy.
 Although rats will act aggressively towards newcomers, they often live in family groups — this means that if you see signs of one rat, the rest of his family isn’t far behind!

 What do rats want and why are they here?